AggelosM/x264Comparer-abandoned-/README.md

 ------------------NOTES:------------------

-You can edit the *.settings.bat files by finding and replacing the following settings with your desired ones:
+You can edit the *.settings.bat file by finding and replacing the following settings with your desired ones:

 --deblock -2:-2
 --partitions all